metssigadus/ArduinoShieldMonster/README.md

 # ArduinoShieldMonster
 Programs for my custom HW-modded Arduino Shields.
-Anything from public domain, no professional value.
-I keep these modified Arduino sketches here for my own Monster Shield.
+Everything derived from public domain, no professional value.
+I keep these modified Arduino sketches for my own Monster Shield.

 It is a known problem that certain Arduino shields (http://shieldlist.org/) are mutually exclusive.
 In most cases the cause is very simple - shields are using overlapping resources.